CodeReviewDAO/dxd_codereview/Reviews/507 - Odra - Casper Smart Contracts Framework/4 - CSPR/README.md

 Corresponding version of odra released to the http://crates.io.

-Cspr transfer is implementd
+Cspr transfer is implemented as stated in the acceptance criteria.

 # Final Conclusion

 The project meets the milestone acceptance criteria.
 Install and usage instructions are sufficient but they are a bit confusing as they have a lot of linking to other repositories and sites.
 Tests run successfully.

-Thus, in the reviewers' opinion, this submission should PASS with Notes.
+Thus, in the reviewer's opinion, this submission should PASS with Notes.

 # Recommendation